- Rates of anal cancer are higher in people with HIV than other people.

 The British HIV Association recommends that the following groups of people living with HIV receive the HPV vaccine: women up to the age of 40, gay men and other men who have sex with men up to the age of 40, and heterosexual men up to the age of 26.

 Vaccination involves taking a course of three injections, over a six-month period.
+While younger people who do not have HIV may be given one dose, three doses are recommended for people with HIV.
 You can ask your HIV or sexual health doctor about getting vaccinated.

 Using a condom during sex can also help to prevent HPV infection.